ChildsplayOSU/bogl-docs/tutorials/boards.md

 It is important to note that the *board* term is specific to BoGL.
 If you were to directly translate a program that uses a board in BoGL to a different language, you would likely implement the board as a two-dimensional array.

 <br/>
-## Defining a Board
+## Defining the Board Type

+To create a board value, or board state, we must first create a type for our board.
+BoGL only allows for one board type definition in a program, and it must be defined before any value and function definitions.
-To define our board, we must first write the keyword `type` followed by `Board` followed by an `=`.
+To define our board type, we must first write the keyword `type` followed by `Board` followed by an `=`.
 After the `=` we write the keyword `Array` followed by parenthesis `()`.
 Within the parenthesis are where the board dimensions are specified with two integer values seperated by a comma.
 These integer values correspond to the width and length of our board respectively.
 Following the parenthesis containing the board dimensions we write the keyword `of` followed by the desired type for each square on our board.
-Below are a few examples of defining a board.
+Below are a few examples of board type definitions.

 Shown below is how we might define a 3 by 3 [Tic-tac-toe](https://en.wikipedia.org/wiki/Tic-tac-toe) board.